HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

-# FreeCAD Geomatic Workbench
+# FreeCAD Geomatics Workbench
-This workbench is being developed to provide functionality specific to Geomatic/Survey engineering.
+This workbench is being developed to provide functionality specific to Geomatics/Survey engineering.

 ## Functions
 Import Point Files